minqiaowang/oracle-sharded-database/introduction/introduction.md

 In this workshop, you will

-- Deploy a shard database with 2 shard using system managed sharding.
+- Deploy sharded database with 2 shard using system managed sharding.
+- Migrate application to the sharded database
-- Working with the shard database
+- Working with the shard database.
 - Extent the shard database with the third shard.